Luzerne County Historical Society

 The Luzerne County Historical Society is one of the oldest continually operating local historical societies in America.
 It was founded on February 11, 1858, in recognition of the 50th anniversary of the first successful burning of anthracite coal by Jesse Fell, and was originally named the Wyoming Historical and Geological Society.
 The organization operates the historic Swetland Homestead in Wyoming, Pennsylvania and the Luzerne County Museum which also features a separate research library in Wilkes-Barre, Pennsylvania.
 It also administers the Nathan Denison house.

+It has EIN 24-0811758 as a 501(c)(3) Public Charity; in 2023 it claimed total revenue of $377,257 and total assets of $3,270,944.

 History and development

 On February 11, 1858 a group met at the Old Fell Tavern in Wilkes-Barre to celebrate the fiftieth anniversary of the first known successful burning of anthracite coal in an open grate by Judge Jesse Fell.
 During the ceremony, General Edmund L. Dana suggested the founding of a historical society.
 A resolution was passed unanimously, and the Wyoming Historical and Geological Society was incorporated in May 1858.

 By 1877, the Society had acquired rooms in the Odd Fellows Hall and was able to open its collection to the public on Friday evenings.
 It later added a meeting room and library, and memberships and donations increased.

 In 1882, Isaac Osterhout directed that space for the Society be included in the free library that was to be established under his will.
 The Osterhout Free Library trustees voted to erect a separate building behind the library to house the collections of the Society.
 The money was appropriated, and building opened in 1893.

+In 1922, historic preservationist Frances Dorrance became the Society's first Executive Director and held the position until 1930.

 With the acquisition of the Swetland Homestead in 1958 and the Bishop Library in 1971, the Wyoming Historical and Geological Society reached its present stature.